MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-visual-tree.md

 _currentVisual.Clip = clip;
 ```

-Note: Like other objects in the API [**InsetClip**](https://msdn.microsoft.com/library/windows/apps/Dn706825) can have animations applied to its properties.
+Like other objects in the API, [**InsetClip**](https://msdn.microsoft.com/library/windows/apps/Dn706825) can have animations applied to its properties.

 ## <span id="Rotating_a_Clip"></span><span id="rotating_a_clip"></span><span id="ROTATING_A_CLIP"></span>Rotating a Clip